 To date, more than 50 profiles have been created, ranging from doctors and nurses to EMTs, volunteer firefighters, small business owners, delivery people, homecare workers, grocery store workers and more, giving the community a way to get to know and thank those supporting us.

-The profiles shown here are excerpts of just a few of the profiles created.
+The profiles shown here are no longer posted in the Library.
 To read the full profiles and see the complete series, go to Facebook and search for the group “Scarsdale Hometown Heroes” or to cutt.ly/scarsdaleheroes.

 Photo credits: Andi Schreiber Photography John Florence Jon Thaler